agileware/civicrm-end-user-guide/docs/searching/searchkit/example-donor-members-to-invite.md

 ## Step 2: Members Who Never Attended an Event

 To retreive a list of members who have never attended an event, the search needs to look for contacts without a participant record.
-To tell Search Kit to look for these individuals, change a second **With (optional)** field to **Without** and select Contact Participants.
+To tell Searchkit to look for these individuals, change a second **With (optional)** field to **Without** and select Contact Participants.

 ![Participants](../../img/search-kit/members-to-invite-participants.png)